 Fix 2 – Change audio format

 If the audio format isn’t compatible with your audio device, the sound won’t play normally.
-You can follow the steps below to adjust the setting.
+To adjust the setting, follow the steps below.

 1) Right-click the sound icon in the right corner of the taskbar, and select Playback devices.

 2) Right-click your default device and click Properties.

 3) Click the Advanced tab, and select 16 bit, 48000 Hz (DVD Quality) from the drop-down menu.
 Then, click OK.